New England's Gnarliest Ski Runs

-Toughest Trails in the North East.
+Introducing: The Toughest Trails in the Northeast

 Mount Washington - Tuckerman Ravine

 With all due respect to the big, burly mountains out West, the Northeast has its fair share of double black runs that will tighten the sphincters of even the best skiers and boarders.
 Add fickle New England weather, the ultimate wild card that can transform a marginal run into a sheet of bone-chattering boilerplate, and a whole bunch of freshly cut glades, and New England offers enough outrageous terrain to satisfy most “extreme” appetites.
-Two of my all-time favorite white-knuckle runs –

 “This is a classic, and they started running the race there again,” says Connecticut's Jeff Hogan.
 “It just might be the steepest, turniest trail in New England.”

 Since most conversations about “extreme skiing” in New England begin and end with Tuckerman Ravine, you've got to give New Hampshire full props.
 Another beauty, though, can be seen just to the east.
-Backcountry aficionado Krisztina Holly admits she didn't spend much time in bounds while living in the Northeast, but she has high praise for exposed runs under the old gondola line at Wildcat in Pinkham Notch such as Top Cat and Lift Lion.
+Backcountry aficionado Krisztina Holly admits she didn't spend much time in bounds while living in the Northeast, but she has high praise for exposed runs under the old gondola line at Wildcat in Pinkham Notch, such as Top Cat and Lift Lion.
 Those trails, says Holly, “have the benefit of crazy weather at times to add to the gnarliness.”

 Cannon - Front Four